MicrosoftDocs/VBA-Docs/api/Visio.SelectedShapeIndex.md

 ---

-# Viewer.SelectedShapeIndex Property (Visio Viewer)
+# Viewer.SelectedShapeIndex property (Visio Viewer)

 Gets the index in the collection of shapes of the selected shape in the drawing that is open in Microsoft Visio Viewer.
 Read-only.